newrelic/newrelic-java-agent/README.md

 **Note:** Functional tests require that the Java agent jar artifact is present in the build directory.

-Functional tests are located in `java_agent/functional_test/src/test/` and are run from the root `java_agent` directory as follows:
+Functional tests are located in `newrelic-java-agent/functional_test/src/test/` and are run from the root `newrelic-java-agent` directory as follows:

 Run all functional tests:
 ```